Amed Rosario Player Props: Guardians vs. Royals

 Royals Pitching Rankings

-- The Royals have a 5.23 team ERA that ranks 28th across all league pitching staffs.
+- The Royals' 5.24 team ERA ranks 28th among all MLB pitching staffs.

-- His last time out came on Friday against the Tampa Bay Rays, when the right-hander went 4 2/3 innings, surrendering seven earned runs while allowing nine hits.
+- His last time out was on Saturday, June 24 against the Tampa Bay Rays, when the right-hander went six innings, surrendering four earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.